quickmar/diax-js/packages/common/README.md

 # `@diax-js/common`

-This package contains all general types definitions, symbols ect. on witch other packages will be based.
+This package contains all general types definitions, symbols, interfaces ect.
+The definitions included in this package are used to develope other diax-js packages.

 # How to use